Battle of Acosta Ñu

-The Battle of Acosta Ñu (Acosta Ñu ñorainõ), also known as the Children's Battle (Batalla de los Niños) in Paraguay and the Battle of Campo Grande (Batalha de Campo Grande) in Brazil, took place on 16 August 1869.
+The Battle of Acosta Ñu (Acosta Ñu ñorairõ), also known as the Children's Battle (Batalla de los Niños) in Paraguay and the Battle of Campo Grande (Batalha de Campo Grande) in Brazil, took place on 16 August 1869.
 It was the last major engagement of the Paraguayan War between the Triple Alliance and Paraguay.
 The 3,500 poorly armed Paraguayans, mostly boys between nine and fifteen years old, old men and wounded combatants, confronted 20,000 Brazilian and Argentine veteran soldiers.

 Background

 In the middle of 1869, the Paraguayan Army was in full retreat and Asunción was under allied occupation.
 Francisco Solano López, the Paraguayan president, refused to surrender and retreated to the hills, vowing to keep fighting to the end.
 The commander of the allied forces, Luís Alves de Lima e Silva, the Duke of Caxias, suggested that the war was militarily over.
 Pedro II, the Brazilian emperor, refused to stop the campaign until López surrendered.
 Caxias then resigned and was replaced by the Emperor's son-in-law, Prince Gaston of Orleans, the Count of Eu.

 The Count of Eu and the main Allied troops advanced and took Caacupé on August 15, though López had already moved to Caraguatay, leaving Bernardino Caballero to guard the rear.
 In an attempt to block the Paraguayan Army from retreating to Caraguatay, the Count of Eu sent a cavalry division to Barrero Grande (now Eusebio Ayala), while the 1st Corps pursued López.
 Before engaging Caballero at Acosta Ñu, the cavalry division was reinforced by the Brazilian army's 2nd Corps, including Argentine soldiers under the command of Col. Luis María Campos.